Auckle/larson_et_al_2022/README.md

 ## Use

 ### 1. Clone this Repo
-1. Clone this repo in to your workspace
+1. Clone this repo in to your workspace.
 ```
 git clone https://github.com/Auckle/larson_et_al_2022.git
 ```